The Lunar Chronicles (Book Series) Review

 Jacin Clay: A lunar guard/pilot who serves the head thaumaturge (highest ranking officer) of Queen Levana.
 Distant and unreadable to others.
 Just cares for one person in the world.

 Princess Winter: The stepdaughter of Queen Levana.
 Hates the powerful gifts of Lunars and is going slightly mad due to her reluctance to use the gifts.
 Probably the most beautiful and lively person in the universe.

 A friend recommended me this, and I was a bit sceptical to pick it up at the start.
 But once I picked up the pace, I found it hard to stop.
 The writing style is simple, and so is the story.
 The series mixes old fairytales brilliantly with the futuristic sci-fi genre.

 Winter.
 Not that others were bad, but with maximum characters and more complex story compared to other books, Winter is my pick.

 Uhmm, this is tough to answer.
 I guess I’ll pick the part of Cress where they kidnap Kai from the New Beijing Palace.

 Has to be the beginning of Cinder.
 When Cinder and Linh Peony were talking in the junkyard, I found it so boring that I put the book down for a few days.
 The most cringe-worthy part of the whole series.

 I finished the six books in forty days.
 The two breaks that I took while reading made up most of this time.
 I took a big break in the starting of Cinder, which as explained above was quite boring.
 The other break was between finishing Winter and picking up the two side novels of the series.
-But overall the Lunar Chronicles series was so enjoyable that other days I read non-stop.
+The Lunar Chronicles series is so enjoyable that other days I read non-stop.
 I even finished 850 pages thick Winter in less than 2 days.
 Overall, the series extremely entertaining read and I would recommend it to others for sure.